Esri software Google Earth DNRGPS QGIS

 ESRI Software

 The GIS software used by most departments at Michigan Tech is ArcGIS, by esri.
-ArcGIS Pro versions 3 and 2.8 are available in all of Michigan Tech’s open labs as part of Apps Anywhere.
-Their older software suite, ArcMap and ArcCatalog, is also available in AppsAnywhere.
-The current version—ArcGIS 10.8—is installed.
+ArcGIS Pro version 3.3 is available in all of Michigan Tech’s open labs as part of Apps Anywhere.
+Their older software suite, ArcMap and ArcCatalog, has reached end-of-life status by esri and is no longer supported.

 Our site license allows the installation of esri software on any University-owned computer.
 This includes machines in faculty, staff, and graduate student offices.
 Esri software may be used for teaching, research, or administration, but not for consulting or other for-profit work.